 Rollins business and social entrepreneurship majors brainstorm at the Florida Hospital Innovation Lab.
 (Photo by Scott Cook)

 The Association to Advance Collegiate Schools of Business (AACSB) recently renewed its accreditation of the Rollins Department of Business.
 AACSB extended the accreditation of the College’s three undergraduate business programs—business management, international business, and social entrepreneurship—for another five years.

 AACSB accreditation represents the highest standard of achievement for business schools worldwide.
 Only 786 of the world's 13,000 business programs have earned this level of accreditation.

 “We are proud to receive re-accreditation from AACSB,” says Timothy Pett, associate professor of business and business department chair.
 “We are grateful to our faculty, students, and staff who participated in this intensive review process.”

-The AACSB review team commended the Department of Business for the rapid growth of its recently established business management and social entrepreneurship and business programs.
+The AACSB review team commended the Department of Business for the rapid growth of its recently established business management and social entrepreneurship programs.
 AACSB also recognized the department for maintaining small class sizes, its designation as an Ashoka U Changemaker Campus, and for student-faculty collaboration on global research topics.